instructlab/dev-docs/docs/taxonomy-revamp-2025.md

 ### Switch to JSON and Markdown for the `qna.yaml` document

-Allow the user to use Markdown in a WYSIWYG experience, and then use a Markdown-to-JSON converter to handle the conversion to a code-friendly format.
+Allow the user to use Markdown in a WYSIWYG experience, and then use a Markdown-to-JSON converter to handle the conversion to a code-friendly and machine-readable format.

 Markdown is very user-friendly, and converters handle a lot of the issues with encoding and special characters that happen in situations like working in other languages.
 We don't have to worry about a linter arguing about line length with the end user, and we wouldn't have to think about whether the user used tabs or spaces or forgot to strip whitespace at the end of a line.

 This would also make it a lot easier for the UI to work with contributions.
 JSON plays well with JavaScript overall without importing more libraries and creating dependency issues, and Python has a very good built-in for working with JSON files.
+Fewer dependencies means a smaller attack surface, as well.

-Users who decide to build it without needing the converter are likely familiar with JSON, and there are fewer pitfalls and less likelihood of tooling choices impacting meaning as the JSON standard has not changed since 2017, and barely changed from the original standard.
+Users who decide to build it without needing the converter are likely familiar with JSON, and there are fewer pitfalls and less likelihood of tooling choices impacting meaning (e.g., where line breaks are for paragraph structures) as the JSON standard has not changed since 2017, and barely changed from the original standard.

 ### Reframe the Q&A writing process as a reading comprehension process